 SHU’s School of Communication & Media Arts also offers a Master of Arts in Sports Communication and Media that specifically trains students in digital storytelling and multimedia production for sports-related content.
 This program capitalizes on its location in Fairfield, which geographically is the heart of the sports media industry.
 Students in this program must create and submit a digital portfolio demonstrating their skills in multimedia production and storytelling for sports topics.

-Online Master’s in Communication Programs for Residents of Connecticut
+Online Master’s in Communication Programs in Connecticut

-Master’s in Communication Programs in Connecticut
+Directory of Master’s in Communication Programs in Connecticut